Forensic firearms expert says cartridge found at scene was cycled through Allen's gun

 DELPHI, Ind.
 (WISH) — Testimony today in the trial of a man accused of killing two Delphi tennagers in 2017 centered around “tool marks” and the evidence a firearm leaves on a fired and un-fired cartridge.

-The State called Melissa Obergt, a former forensic firearm examiner for the Indiana State Police.
+The State called Melissa Oberg, a former forensic firearm examiner for the Indiana State Police.
 She resigned that position in 2013, but before that worked on the Delphi case.
 She told the jury she looked at cartridges, did function exams on firearms and did tool mark examinations.

-In today’s testimony, Obergt told the jury that she test-fired a new cartridge similar to the one found near Abby and Libby’s bodies in 2017.
+In today’s testimony, Oberg told the jury that she test-fired a new cartridge similar to the one found near Abby and Libby’s bodies in 2017.
 She said that the test cartridge showed similar “tool marks” to the un-fired cartridge found at the crime scene.

 Tool marks are caused by the harder metals inside a firearm coming into contact with the softer metals that make up a cartridge.